 The violinist became “Artist of the Year” in Chile and Italy.
 She was awarded the «Premio Sirmione Catullo» and has performed in Palazzo Quirinale and at the famous Piazza Campidoglio in Rome, in the presence of the Italian State-President.
 Natasha Korsakova is a cultural ambassador of “Fondazione Sorella Natura” in Assisi, Italy.
 In the connection with the Audience for Fondazione Sorella Natura, in 2011 she played for the Pope Benedict XVI at the Sala Nervi in Vaticano, together with the outstanding Swiss violinist Manrico Padovani.

-Natasha Korsakova has performed in the United States for many years with over 18 performances since 2016 alone.
+Natasha Korsakova has performed in the United States for many years.
 She is the Artist in Residence for the Carolina Philharmonic and Orchestra 2100 and performs regularly for both.